quantumopticslkb-user/LKB_mkdocs/docs/instruments/laser.md

 ## Details and how to

 ### Precilaser
-All the lasers manual, test reports and softwares are available on LEON at `partages/EQ15B/Manuals and Data Sheets/Precilaser`.
-You will find all the info
+All the lasers manual, test reports and softwares are available on LEON at `partages/EQ15B/Manuals and Data Sheets/Lasers/Precilaser`.

 #### Turn on
 cf manual. <br>